Koredotcom/docs/docs/xo/usecases/digital-forms.md

 ![va status search](./images/va-status-search.png "va status search")

-> **Note**: If any edits are done to the Digital Form while it is In Development, the changes would be reflected in the Published version as soon as you publish the form.
+> **<p style="color:#1338BE">NOTE</p>** If any edits are done to the Digital Form while it is In Development, the changes would be reflected in the Published version as soon as you publish the form.

 * **_Suspended_** when a published form is suspended by the admin.